[IDS] Installing Tripwire and notifying Chatwork of file difference detection results (Ubuntu 22.0.4)

 That's all there is to the installation.

-*This assumes a completely localhost environment.
+*This guide assumes a completely localhost environment.

-proceed to policy file settings.
+.
+Proceed to policy file settings.

 Policy settings